lucianodato/noise-repellent/README.md

 ## Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our development workflow and standards.

 ## License

-This project is licensed under the LGPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0-or-later) - see the [LICENSE](LICENSE) file for details.